aliceals/wireframe/README.md

 # Accessibility
 Ran a lighthouse report for accessibility and it came out as 94% following the design supplied in the PSD.

 The only thing holding it back from 100 was the contrast - Background and foreground colors do not have a sufficient contrast ratio.
 I have made the colour of the notification box and button to be a darker colour to make it easier to read for all users.
+It is now at 100% accessibility rating.

 # Live reload